KenPainter/GenLogic/README.md

 foundation for externally supplied values that is augmented with derived values.

+The use case is read-heavy databaseses, where the "pay me now" decision to update values on writes is cost effective because the major simplication of the development stack and process is not threatened by the differing needs of a write-heavy database.
+The author's experience in database apps heavily leans to read-heavy line-of-business apps, and that is why he wrote this tool.

 This produces a few major simplifications for application development:
 - Declarative business logic as part of the schema
 - Business logic is validated and cannot be subverted